How to Easily Delete a WordPress Page

 3.4 Empty the Trash (Optional)

-If you want to permanently delete the pages and free up space, navigate to the Trash tab, hover over the page, and then click the Delete Permanently option.
+If you’re sure you won’t need the page again, you can permanently delete it.
+Go to the Trash tab, hover over the page, and click Delete Permanently.

 Empty the trash